clij/clij2-fft/docs/buildlibs/debug_visual_studio.md

 (This step is only needed is you want to step through both java and c++ code.
 Alternatively you could simply start a copy of Fiji with a debug version of clij2-fft installed.)

-You need to start ImageJ with a test Java program similar to [this one]().
+You need to start ImageJ with a test Java program similar to [this one](https://github.com/clij/clij2-fft/blob/master/src/test/java/net/haesleinhuepf/clijx/tests/LaunchIJ.java).

-Then you need to put the functionality you want to test in a command.
+Then you need to put the functionality you want to test in a [Command](https://github.com/clij/clij2-fft/blob/master/src/main/java/net/haesleinhuepf/clijx/plugins/FFTFilterCommand.java).

 Note.
 When testing just the java code we often just run everything in a single test class.
 However we need to attach the c++ debugger to a running process, so we first start an Instance of ImageJ, then attach, then run the code we want to test as a command.